 Trust For Wildlife Mentees

 Kaitlyn Farrar was a Trust For Wildlife mentee through Mount Anthony Union High School (MAUHS) in her senior year, spending three half days/week on studying flora and fauna and biodiversity with Marshal Case.
 She helped create nature trails at Mount Anthony Union Middle School (MAUMS), put up bird boxes, and performed catch and release bird banding to track world travelers.
 She attended the Explorers Club annual meeting with TFW where she met the top scientists in her field and became a student member.
 She was awarded a TFW scholarship which covered a full year of tuition at UVM.
-After working for a number of years for the United States Department of Fish and Wildlife from Oregon to Montana, she is currently in graduate school at the University of Montana studying public administration.
-She is our newest board director for Trust For Wildlife.
+After working for a number of years for the United States Department of Fish and Wildlife from Oregon to Montana, she graduated from the University of Montana with a Master of Public Administration.

 Elisabeth (Elise) Seyferth worked with Trust For Wildlife when she was a senior at MAUHS.
 She was especially interested in scientific research and used mist nets for bird banding, helped with designing and placing trail signs on the Nature Trails, helped with Nature radio shows on the local station and worked as a summer intern eradicating invasives on the MAUMS and TFW lands.